T-MLA: A targeted multiscale log-exponential attack framework for neural image compression: Related Work

 \section{Related Work}

-Early adversarial attacks on NICs applied standard computer vision methods: NN codecs~\cite{rippel2017rtic} showed vulnerability to gradient-based attacks, while GAN-based approaches~\cite{mentzer2020hific} introduced new attack surfaces.
-The work of Chen et al.~\cite{chen2021robustnic} demonstrated that $\ell_\infty$ perturbations could reduce PSNR by 50\% at 0.3~bpp, with IGDN layers amplifying attack effectiveness~\cite{wu2024adversarial}.
-Liu et al.~\cite{liu2023malice} proposed MALICE, which maximizes entropy in the latent space to increase bit-rate by up to 56$\times$ while maintaining visual quality.
+Early adversarial attacks on NICs applied standard computer vision methods: NN codecs~\cite{rippel2017rtic} showed vulnerability to gradient-based attacks, while Generative Adversarial Network (GAN)-based approaches~\cite{mentzer2020hific} introduced new attack surfaces.
+The work of Chen et al.~\cite{chen2021robustnic} demonstrated that $\ell_\infty$ perturbations could reduce PSNR by 50\% at 0.3~bpp, with Inverse Generalized Divisive Normalization (IGDN) layers amplifying attack effectiveness~\cite{wu2024adversarial}.
+Liu et al.~\cite{liu2023malice} proposed MALICE, which maximizes entropy in the latent space to increase bitrate by up to 56$\times$ while maintaining visual quality.
+In contrast to MALICE, which explicitly optimizes for bitrate inflation under relatively mild distortion constraints, our work targets reconstruction degradation at approximately the same bitrate as the original image.
+In summary, existing NIC attacks predominantly operate in the pixel domain, directly perturbing inputs to the compressor.
+However, NIC models internally rely on transform-domain representations, which motivates us to next review frequency-domain attacks that manipulate such coefficients more directly.

-Research then shifted to frequency-domain attacks~\cite{gu2024freqdomain,tan2023backdoor,sui2023reconattack}, from DCT-based AdvDrop~\cite{duan2021advdrop} to FGL~\cite{wang2024boosting} for mid-frequency targeting.
-AdvWave~\cite{hu2025advwave} exploited multilevel DWT for imperceptible attacks (SSIM $\approx$ 0.98), while \cite{wang2025fba} showed frequency methods improve transferability.
+\textbf{Frequency-domain adversarial attacks.} Building on classical transform coding, frequency-domain attacks modify Discrete Cosine Transform (DCT) or wavelet coefficients to better exploit the internal structure of compression pipelines.
+Research in this area~\cite{gu2024freqdomain} has expanded from DCT-based AdvDrop~\cite{duan2021advdrop} to FGL~\cite{wang2024boosting} for mid-frequency targeting, with extensions to backdoor attacks~\cite{tan2023backdoor} and reconstruction distortion~\cite{sui2023reconattack}.
+AdvWave~\cite{hu2025advwave} exploited multilevel DWT for imperceptible attacks (Structural Similarity Index Measure (SSIM) $\approx$ 0.98), WaveAttack~\cite{li2024waveattack} introduced asymmetric frequency obfuscation for stealthy backdoors, while \cite{wang2025fba} showed frequency methods improve transferability.
 These approaches demonstrated that targeting specific frequency bands could achieve better imperceptibility than pixel-space perturbations.